 • It is important to note that while these studies suggest a potential correlation between protein intake and urine odor, further research is needed to establish a definite causal relationship, as various factors such as individual metabolism, hydration levels, and dietary composition can influence urine smell.

-See also How Much Protein In Fruits And Veggies
+See also How Much Protein And Carbs In A Banana

 In conclusion, researchers are actively exploring the connection between protein consumption and alterations in urine odor.
 Multiple studies have suggested a potential correlation between increased protein intake and changes in urine smell.
 While these findings warrant further investigation, they highlight the importance of maintaining a balanced protein intake and considering the potential impact on urinary odor as one aspect of overall health and dietary habits.